Development Finance Initiative Graduate Student Fellowship

 - Site control and master development to create a town center in a fast-growing community

-- Pre-development of a large urban riverfront mixed-use project on city-owned land
+- Pre-development of a historic building in a large urban downtown setting

 - Fund design and development for acquisition and adaptive reuse of historic commercial corridor